shopware/shopware/src/Docs/_new/1-getting-started/40-glossary.md

  : A REST-API limited by settings applied to a specific sales channel.

 Storefront
- : A Storefront is generally a customer facing interface that provides among other things a catalogue and order process.
+ : A satellite of the core.
+A Storefront is generally a customer facing interface that provides among other things a catalogue and order process.

 Administration
-  : The administration provides a user interface to manage the whole platform
+  : A satellite of the core.
+The administration provides a user interface to manage the whole platform

 SPA (Single Page Application)
  : A rich client application in the browser.

+Web-UI
+ : A user interface for webbrowsers, based on HTML, CSS and JavaScript